Career Map: Dietitian

 - successful completion of a graduate program acceptable to CDO

-- successful completion of a program of practical experience considered equivalent to a) or b) by CDO
+- successful completion of a program of practical experience considered equivalent to 1. or 2. by CDO

 3) pass the Canadian Dietetic Registration Examination (CDRE)